vickypathak123/Android-Ads-Helper/README.md

  * Call this method when you need to load your Native Advanced AD
  * you need to call this method only once in any activity or fragment *
- * this method will load your Native Advanced AD with 4 different size
+ * this method will load your Native Advanced AD with 5 different size
- * like NativeAdsSize.Medium, NativeAdsSize.Big, NativeAdsSize.FullScreen, NativeAdsSize.Custom
+ * like NativeAdsSize.Medium, NativeAdsSize.Big, NativeAdsSize.FullScreen, NativeAdsSize.Custom,NativeAdsSize.VOICE_GPS
  *
  * you can set your ads 'I' icon place through pass this type of parameter
  * like NativeAdOptions.ADCHOICES_TOP_RIGHT, NativeAdOptions.ADCHOICES_TOP_LEFT, NativeAdOptions.ADCHOICES_BOTTOM_RIGHT, NativeAdOptions.ADCHOICES_BOTTOM_LEFT